For the college’s coronavirus updates, please visit cpcc.edu/coronavirus.

 - You have to "opt-in" to participate if eligible.

 If eligible, you will be asked to participate when you transfer to one of the participating universities.
 Check your university emails on how to "opt-in" to the reverse transfer program.
 You must “opt in,” or check with a counselor for additional instructions if you do not receive the opt-in email.
 The CWID/Reverse Transfer program has different requirements.
 In order for these to apply, you must first enroll at the university.

 - After you have given permission for the university to send your records to us, you need to update your MyCollege credentials so that you can access your Central Piedmont email account.

 - The university will send your records to us after you have earned at least 60 credits.

 - We will download your data, evaluate your transcripts, pull in the appropriate courses, and certify if you are eligible.

-- In approximately 6 to 8 weeks, an email will be sent to your Central Piedmont email account and university account (if it was supplied to Central Piedmont).
+- In approximately six to eight weeks, you will receive an email in your Central Piedmont email account and in your university account (if it was supplied to Central Piedmont).
 If you are eligible, you will receive a degree order form.
-You will receive an invitation to participate in the graduation ceremony the following May.
-Invitations will be sent in March/April.
+You will receive an invitation to participate in the following May's graduation ceremony in March or April.

 - If you are not eligible, the College Foundation of North Carolina or the North Carolina Community College System (NCCCS) will email you to notify you.